-Several years down the line, it’s still an issue: people expect a Key Result to become an Objective when it is assigned to someone else.
+Some OKR enthusiasts have a very strict interpretation of “cascading OKRs”: they expect a Key Result to become an Objective when it’s assigned to someone else.
 This approach is promoted in John Doerr’s book Measure what matters and in Rick Klau’s famous OKR video.
-It’s also how many OKR tools work.
+Some OKR software vendors also encourage this way of working.

-First, the purpose of Key Results
+First, Objectives vs. Key Results

-Key Results kill 2 birds with 1 stone.
+Key Results kill 2 birds with 1 stone:

 Virtually everyone, including John Doerr, seems to agree that a Key Result must always contain a metric.
 Phew!